robinagandhi/swa/pages/syllabus.md

 40% Assignments, Semester Project and Presentation (Team-based)

 # Course Schedule
 In this semester there are 16 scheduled weeks.
 These include weeks for exams and project presentations.
+Later in this module, I have a weekly schedule for the course that will help you plan ahead.

 Due to the current and advanced nature of this class, it is under constant revision!
 Expect shuffling of course topics as we progress through the semester.
 Constructive feedback on the content is highly encouraged.
 Fork it on Github!

 # Supplies
 * To support class activities a laptop or desktop computer is required.
-* A notebook and pencil.
+* A notebook, and pencil.
 We will be doing a lot of drawing!

+# Important Dates
-# Mid-term Exam for Fall 2020
+### Mid-term Exam for Fall 2020

   * Available starting October 10th

-# Final Exam for Fall 2020
+### Final Exam for Fall 2020

   * Available starting December 12th

-# Final Grade Availability for Fall 2020
+### Final Grade Availability for Fall 2020

   * Available by December 29th

-# Book Keeping
+# Emails
 All email sent to me regarding the class must have the class descriptor and your name in the subject field, e.g. (8420 - TOPIC).
 We will be using Canvas for the course.

-# Contact Information
-See Canvas.